paulelliott/fabrication/README.markdown

       type "LLC"
     end

 Setting the :from option will inherit the class and all the attributes from the named Fabricator.
-Even if you haven't defined a :company Fabricator yet, it will still work as long as it references an actual class name.

 You can also explicitly specify the class being fabricated with the :class_name parameter.